unixy/varnishtuner.py/README.md

 Why is the script reinventing the wheel instead of leveraging Python external modules?

 We're aiming to support 2.4,2.6,and 3.x Python installations.
-The goal is to have code that semi-works with all of these defragmented releases.
+The goal is to have code that semi-works with all of these fragmented releases.
 So the script does not rely on installing modules.
 It's one file that runs on as many environments as possible.